-CORE REQUIREMENTS (18 semester hours) Sem.
+CORE REQUIR Sem.
 Hrs.
-3

 ENGL 256 Introduction to Creative Writing 3

 ENGL 257-260 Choose one genre 3

 ENGL 357-360 Choose two genres 6

 ENGL 455-456 Advanced Creative Writing I 6

 LITERATURE

 A minor in literature consists of 18 semester hours and will enhance the critical, analytical, and writing skills of students in other majors.